-My Italian odyssey began when I bought a raffle ticket from a girlfriend at work.
+My Italian odyssey began when I bought a raffle ticket from a girlfriend at work in 1992.
 First prize was a return ticket to Athens.
 I won it.
-That was in 1992.
 I lived in Melbourne, Australia at the time.

-The thing about winning an airline ticket is that you are then morally obligated to use it.
-Its not so much about the money, as eventually, most people can put away enough to get one.
-However when you have one that is free and dumped on you, you have to go, whether you want to or not.
+The thing about winning an airline ticket is that you have to go, whether you want to or not.

-At first I kept thinking that eventually it would be over.
+At first I kept thinking that it would be over soon enough.
 That I would get sick of it and like all loves it would eventually wane.
 But it just got worse, and it has never waned.
-Then I thought, “when I stop noticing the Colosseum” I will go back.
-It still wows me everytime I see it.
-Sixteen years later.
 I have also tried to leave several times.
-Three to be exact.
-I tried to tell myself each time that it was time to come back to the real world and take up my duties as an Anglo-Saxon.
-Including one time when I decided I would take a train home to Melbourne.
-From Rome.
+Four to be exact.
+I told myself each time that it was time to come back to the real world and take up my duties as a serious Anglo-Saxon.

 I got a teaching job at a University in Italy then with various United Nations organisations that do Humanitarian stuff from their Headquarters in Rome, and the odd bit of consulting for Australian Embassies throughout Europe, Africa and the Middle East.
 All of this kept me together with my love and gave me time and money to visit my other soul mates, Greece and Turkey, on a regular basis.

 We live quite close to the centre of Rome, in a neighbourhood that is not old by Rome standards but is very traditional.
-The picture on the heading of my blog is the view from my kitchen window.
 Most people speak the Roman dialect rather than Italian.
 Most families have lived here for generations and are related to each other, or have been friends for generations.
-It is closely knit and quite difficult for a foreigner to fit in.
-This suburb was purposebuilt in the 1920’s as an experiment in social housing for the poor.
-Architectural competitions were held at the time for the apartment blocks and civic buildings such as schools, theatres, community centres, so we have many examples of buildings from the great architects of the time.
-Ghandi even came to visit in 1920 to see how Italy were caring for and housing their poor.

 I am a Social Science (in Social Anthropology) graduate with a Masters in Business.
-Social Anthropology is about how humans atribute meaning to their surroundings.
-Shared meaning is what we call “culture”.
-I advise, coach, and analyse organisations, and their management, on how to best maximise strategic processes and management of people to achieve organisational goals.
-This is a passion for me and I love doing this work and the kind of organisations I work with.
-But another big passion for me is writing.
 I have kept a journal since I was eleven years old and wrote my first story when I was seven.
 Writing helps me relax and keeps me sane.
 I need to write whenever I am overwhelmed or have new experiences.
-It empties me out and if I don’t do it, I have stories in my head that nag at me like children until I write them down and get them out.
+It empties me out and if I don’t do it, I have stories in my head that nag at me like children and get louder and louder until I write them down and get them out.

 I hope you enjoy my blog and stories about life here in the Eternal city!